 April 2003/November 2010

-Gary and Grandfather Martin Gashweseoma in front of Prophecy Rock, Hopi Mesas, Arizona, August 2010.
+Gary and the late Grandfather Martin Gashweseoma in front of Prophecy Rock, Hopi Mesas, Arizona, August 2010.

 home | articles | biography | rock art | news | links | videos | order